-On November 15, an important “Kirk on Campus” evening conversation panel will be held at Hope College in Holland, Michigan.
-“The Challenge of Contemporary Conservatism: Russell Kirk and the Populist Moment” will be discussed by John O’Sullivan, editor-at-large of National Review, the Reverend Robert Sirico, president of Acton Institute, Kathryn Jean Lopez, Senior Fellow at National Review Institute, and Dr. Jeff Polet, professor at Hope College.
-This year, the event was co-sponsored by the Hope College Political Science Department, National Review Institute, and the Acton Institute, this major event at the beautiful Jack Miller Auditorium is open to college students and the public.
-Register here.
+On November 15, the second annual “Kirk on Campus” evening conversation panel was held at Hope College in Holland, Michigan.
+“The Challenge of Contemporary Conservatism: Russell Kirk and the Populist Moment” proved an important and lively topic for John O’Sullivan, editor-at-large of National Review, the Reverend Robert Sirico, president of Acton Institute, Kathryn Jean Lopez, Senior Fellow at National Review Institute, and Dr. Jeff Polet, professor at Hope College.
+This year, the event was co-sponsored by the Hope College Political Science Department, National Review Institute, and the Acton Institute.
+Please watch the video here.

 Centennial Events Around the Country